Skip to Content

 One tomato variety is going to be earlier than another variety, for example, if the number of days to maturity is less, so you can use these numbers to compare different varieties.

-The first tomatoes to appear in any given season tend to be the smaller tomatoes, like the cherry tomatoes or plum tomatoes.
+The first tomatoes each season are the smaller varieties, like the cherry tomatoes or plum tomatoes.

 I have also had reliable earliness with a small slicer type called Bloody Butcher, a variety of heirloom.